15 Top-Rated Things to Do in Old Saybrook, CT

 Have children in tow?
 Great.
 All of the tourist attractions in Old Saybrook are family-friendly, so you won't be at a loss for exciting things to do with kids.

 Before you leave, plan your trip with our list of the top things to do in Old Saybrook.

 1. Get Inspired at the Katharine Hepburn Cultural Arts Center

 Known locally as The Kate, the Katharine Hepburn Cultural Arts Center serves as the town's artistic heart.
 Opened in 2009 to honor the multiple Academy Award-winning actress and famous former resident, The Kate is the most popular tourist attraction in Old Saybrook.

 The Kate is housed in what was once Town Hall, the original home of the Old Saybrook Musical and Dramatic Club (circa 1911).
 Today, visitors are treated to a wide variety of performances.
 Everything from films to concerts to dance performances to plays can be enjoyed here.

 Fans of the iconic film star will enjoy the center's small museum featuring photographs; awards, which include an Emmy; and a self-portrait.
-It's open Tuesdays through Fridays from 10am to 4pm and is free to enter.
+It's open Tuesdays through Fridays from 10am to 4pm and one hour prior to performances.
+It is free to enter.

 Address: 300 Main Street, Old Saybrook, Connecticut